sowmithoriginal/codingchallenge/README.md

 ## Testing, Results

-I have verified the functionality of the code using different test files for the flowlogs.txt as well as lookup.csv
+I have verified the functionality of the code using different test files for the flowlogs.txt as well as lookup.csv, one such instances were uploaded here, the code handlles the requirements such as case_insensitivity, and same tag can have different port, protocol combinations and displays the results in output.txt file